PystoyPlayer/Furenzu/README.md

-Copyright @ [Furenzu & 2020].
+Copyright @ [Lonto & 2020].
 Any illegal reproduction of this content will result in immediate legal action.